This page is part of the Invented Games section of the Card Games web site. It is a collection of variations of the traditional card game War.

 If a player runs out of cards before he is able to lay down 3 cards at the start of a round, the player must shuffle his captured pile and lay down the additional cards needed to place 3 cards on the board.
 The same rules apply in a war.

 If a war occurs and a player has no captured pile left and does not have enough cards for a normal war this example will show what happens; player 1 only has 2 cards left in her stack so she can only lay 1 card face down and flip the 2nd card face up.
 Player 2 has to do the same thing: lay 1 card face down and the 2nd face up.
 As usual the higher card face up wins the war.
 In a double war, both wars are played simultaneously.
-If one player does not have enough cards for both, they play all the cards they have and the other must playe the same number of card.
+If one player does not have enough cards for both, they play all the cards they have and the other must play the same number of cards.

-If a war occurs when a player has run out of cards she must use the original war card as her tiebreaking card and her opponent would have to lay down 1 additional card to determine the winner of the war.
+If a war occurs when a player has run out of cards she must use the original war card as her tie breaking card and her opponent would have to lay down 1 additional card to determine the winner of the war.
 In the same way, if you have only one card left for a double war, you place it face up on one of your cards while your opponent places face up cards on both cards to creak the tie.

 Aces can be the highest card or the lowest card - players must decide before beginning.
 Jokers are not used.